Sleep, design and living in New York with maximalist icon Zandra Rhodes

 I built the Fashion and Textile building and the whole interior has grown around me.
 I first painted the rainbow walls and organised my glittering tiled floor, I put up paintings by my friends and colourful carved screens I designed in India.
 I guess you could say I take things and inspiration from everywhere I go, that’s what makes it so personal.

-There are so many amazing paintings and pottery within your penthouse, can you tell us about three pieces that are truly treasured?
+There are so many amazing paintings and pottery within your penthouse.
+Can you tell us about three pieces that are truly treasured?

-My Andrew Logan Crystal Chandelier
+My Duggie Fields Landscape Painting, my Andrew Logan Crystal Chandelier and my Kate Malone Vases.

 What are your thoughts on the worlds of fashion and interiors colliding?